TransitNow/flashpay-wearos/readme.md

 ## TLDR
 This app provides Samsung Galaxy Watch 4/5/6 users with a quick method to access Google Wallet and a flashlight app by using the native double-tap shortcut.

-## Why don't I just bind double-tap top button to Google Wallet?
+## Why don't I just bind the double-tap top button to Google Wallet?
 Samsung limits users to only binding the long-press bottom button to Samsung Pay, preventing its use with other apps.
 Sure, you can bind Google Wallet to the double-tap top button, but then you lose the flexibility to use it for other functions, like activating the flashlight—a feature I find essential at night

 ## Why Samsung Pay sucks compared to Google Wallet